Arch-Network/book/src/guides/how-to-create-a-fungible-token.md

 - **Use advanced features** like multisig, freezing, and batch operations

 ## Overview
+> Note: All arch-cli addresses, public keys, transaction IDs, and block hashes are base58 (32 bytes for IDs/pubkeys).

 The APL Token Program is Arch Network's native token standard, providing:
 - **SPL Token Compatibility**: Based on Solana's proven token standard